 FAQ coronacrisis: tips

-The measures to limit the spread of the coronavirus have enormous consequences for everyone in the arts and cultural sector.
-Organisations and self-employed people can make use of (financial) support for entrepreneurs offered by the government.
+The measures to limit the spread of the coronavirus had enormous consequences for everyone in the arts and cultural sector.
+Organisations and self-employed people can still make use of (financial) support for entrepreneurs offered by the government.
 Specific measures have also been taken to support the cultural sector.
-Explore what you can do in order to get through this period as well as possible.

 On this page